-(a) Content.
+(a) Procedure When Voluntary Foster Care is in Child's Best Interests.
 If the court finds that the voluntary foster care arrangement is in the child's best interests and that the agency and parent are appropriately planning for the child, the court shall issue an order containing explicit, individualized findings to support its determination.
-The individualized findings shall be based on the responsible social services agency's written report and other materials submitted to the court.
+The individualized findings shall be based on the responsible social services agency's written report and other materials and information submitted to the court.
 The court may make this determination notwithstanding the child's disagreement, if any, reported under Rule 43.02, subd.
-1(c).

-(b) Service.
-The court shall serve a copy of the order upon the county attorney, the responsible social services agency, the parent, the parent's attorney, the child if age twelve (12) or older, the child's attorney, the foster parent or foster care facility, and the child's guardian ad litem, if one is appointed.
+4. (b) Service.
+The court shall serve a copy of the order upon the county attorney; the responsible social services agency; the parent; the parent's attorney; the foster parent or foster care facility; the child, if age twelve (12) or older; the child's attorney, if one is appointed; the child's guardian ad litem, if one is appointed; and the child's Indian tribe, if the child is an Indian child.